Brookeruu/beep-boop/README.md

 By Brooke Perry

 _This site was create as the Intro to Programming Week 3 Independent Project.
-The purpose of this project is to have a user input a number and receive a string of numbers, starting from 0, through the number input, with the following exceptions:
+The purpose of this project is to have a user input a number and receive a string of numbers, starting from 0, through the number input, with a few exceptions.

 Link to github: https://github.com/Brookeruu/beep-boop